preyx/stormshade-preyx/README.md

-# PrEyX's Stormshade Presets
+# PrEyX's ReShade Preset

 Greetings from [twitch/xpreyx](https://www.twitch.tv/xpreyx)!
-This is my custom preset for the [Stormshade Reshade](http://stormshade.otakumouse.com/) plugin for Final Fantasy XIV
+This is my custom ReShade preset for Final Fantasy XIV

-This is a preset meant for general gameplay, with an optional DOF filter for screenshots.
+This is a preset meant for general gameplay, with optional DOF filters for screenshots.

 I wanted a stream-friendly shader with improved contrast and color depth, but not too extreme in any direction as to render it un-watchable.
 It was originally developed for Stormshade 3 as a heavily modified Stormshade Vanilla preset, but I re-made it in Espresso Glow (GShade 2.x).

 My PC setup is Intel i7-6700k, nVidia GTX1070.
 Game is set to 1080p, Borderless Windowed.
 This preset in its default state places a moderate load (~15%) on my GPU, but it is meant to keep me above 60fps everywhere except where there are super-high PC counts (Limsa Aetheryte Plaza, hunt trains, etc.).

 **Notes:**
 - Install [Espresso Glow v11](http://bit.ly/EspressoGlowV11) by [Espresso Lalafell](https://twitter.com/Espressolala).
-Install any updates available.
+Install any available updates.
 - Place "FF14-PrEyX.ini" in the "game\reshade-presets" folder.
 - Activate the "FF14-PrEyX" preset and enjoy!
 - I use the "High (Desktop)" FFXIV graphics preset with the following customizations: